microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

 ```

-*Note: this will take several minutes*
+*Note: creating the cluster will take several minutes*

-- Go to this file to see the instructions to install PostgreSQL, MySQL and the ContosoPizza application: [README](Resources/HelmCharts/README.md)
+- Next, go to this file to see the instructions to **install PostgreSQL, MySQL and the ContosoPizza application:**  [README](Resources/HelmCharts/README.md)

 ## Success Criteria